iamyahia/remix-todo/README.md

+### This repo is dedicated for learning remix as i'm a beginner.
 # Welcome to Remix + Vite!

 📖 See the [Remix docs](https://remix.run/docs) and the [Remix Vite docs](https://remix.run/docs/en/main/guides/vite) for details on supported features.